sorayaelcar/Sving/master/readme.txt

 ------------>8--------------

-You can put the scripts in either "Default dir for scripts" or "User defined dir for scripts"
+You must put the primstar folder in "User defined dir for scripts"

 http://wiki.blender.org/index.php/Manual/Python_Scripting has more information on the text editor.